Ray-B-Ouamba/PARTICIPANT-REGISTRATION-FORM/README.md

 # PARTICIPANT-REGISTRATION-FORM
-A form for individuals to sign up or enroll in an remote event.
+A form for individuals to sign up or enroll in an event.

 **PROJECT LINK:** https://ray-b-ouamba.github.io/PARTICIPANT-REGISTRATION-FORM/